 “The story of Al-Andalus complicates the image of a white, Christian Europe that supposedly owes everything innovative and important to Paris, Bologna and London,” says Aleksandra Lipczak, author of Lajla znaczy noc [Layla Means Night].

 Anna Piwowarska: Your new book, Layla Means Night, tells the story of Al-Andalus.
 It’s the southern part of Spain, which remained under Arab rule for almost 800 years.
-Three great religions co-existed on the peninsula: Islam, Christianity and Judaism.
+Three great religions coexisted on the peninsula: Islam, Christianity and Judaism.
 What exactly do you write about when you write about Al-Andalus?

 I am not a historian.
 I am a modern European woman and a citizen of Poland, which once was a multicultural country.
-To me, the history of mediaeval Europe under the influence of Arab culture is a mirror in which I see my own reflection.
+To me, the history of medieval Europe under the influence of Arab culture is a mirror in which I see my own reflection.

 Layla Means Night.
 A beautiful title.